-It is estimated that there are over 5 millions Americans who have lost quality vision due to ocular trauma and various corneal conditions.
-Some of the corneal conditions which have resulted in vision loss and ocular discomfort include: keratoconus, pellucid marginal degeneration, post-refractive surgeries such as lasik-induced ectasia, corneal ulcerations, severe dry eye, various corneal dystrophies, Stevens-Johnson Syndrome, shingles, ocular herpes and corneal transplant surgery.
+Around 5 million Americans experience quality vision loss due to ocular trauma and various corneal conditions.
+Some of these conditions that result in vision loss and discomfort include keratoconus, pellucid marginal degeneration, post-refractive surgeries such as LASIK-induced ectasia, corneal ulcerations, severe dry eye, different corneal dystrophies, Stevens-Johnson Syndrome, shingles, ocular herpes, and corneal transplant surgery.

-At the present time, there are several contact lens manufacturers in North America, Europe and Australia working to introduce specialty lenses and materials to address many of the above conditions.
-In addition work is now being done utilizing stem cells to promote healing and restore healthy ocular tissue.
+Fortunately, there is ongoing work in North America, Europe, and Australia by various contact lens manufacturers to develop specialty lenses and materials to address many of the conditions mentioned above.
+Additionally, stem cell research is being conducted to promote healing and restore healthy ocular tissue.